Manage Ad Stack

 Having said that, how can you stop being penalized for policy violations?
 To find the answer, you must first understand what are considered violations.

-In addition to the ad content, a few other factors may lead to account closure or suspension, such as recurring interstitial ads that do not meet Google’s guidelines, ad creatives that load blank or white pages when clicked, and so on.
+In addition to the ad content a few other factors may lead to account closure or suspension such as recurring interstitial ads that do not meet Google’s guidelines ad creatives that load blank or white pages when clicked and so on.
+So how can you resolve the policy issues?
+The issues can be resolved by understanding the web pages ads and traffic on the site.

 So, how can you resolve the policy issues?
 The issues can be resolved by understanding the web pages, ads, and traffic on the site.